Place in Advanced Classes

 Chemistry 1A has a prerequisite of Chemistry 2A.
 A student who desires to validate Chemistry 2A based on high school or prior college coursework may appeal to take the Chemistry Diagnostic Exam.
 It is the student's responsibility to submit transcripts with a final grade of "C" or better.

-Chemistry Diagnostic Exams are by appointment only and arranged by the Assessment Specialist.
-Appointments for the Chemistry Diagnostic test must be done in person because of the process involved.
+Chemistry Diagnostic Exams are by appointment only and must be conducted in person because of the process involved.
+Email email@example.com to set up a testing time.

 Students who wish to take the Chemistry Diagnostic Exam must provide documentation to a counselor or counseling staff.
 Acceptable forms of documentation are: